Hom-unitality and hom-associative structures: Introduction

-Unitality in hom-associative algebras \cite{FreGohr:UnitCond,FreGohrSil:UnitalSurj} can be seen as strengthening hom-associativity so that it implies, or nearly implies, classical associativity \cite{FreGohr:UnitCond}.
+Unitality in hom-associative algebras \cite{FreGohr:UnitCond,FreGohrSil:UnitalSurj} can be seen as strengthening hom-associativity so that it implies or nearly implies classical associativity \cite{FreGohr:UnitCond}.
 This observation motivates the introduction of \emph{hom-unities} \cite{FreGohrSil:UnitalSurj}, also referred to as \emph{weak unities} \cite{BackRicSil:HAOreWeakUnit,BackRic:HAWeyl}, which are elements $\omega$ satisfying the hom-unitality condition $\omega \cdot x = \alpha(x)$.
 Hom-algebras equipped with a hom-unity have previously been called \emph{unital} \cite{ms:homstructure,MakZah:HAclassification} or \emph{weakly unital} \cite{BackRicSil:HAOreWeakUnit,FreGohr:UnitCond}.
 For consistency with our previous work \cite{GarButSil:ZeroDivision}, we adopt the terminology \emph{hom-unital}, interpreting the prefix ``hom-X'' as indicating that the axiom $X$ is modified by a twisting map.
-The notion of a hom-unity provides a weakened form of unitality adapted to the twisted setting of hom-algebras.
+The notion of hom-unity provides a weakened form of unitality adapted to the twisted setting of hom-algebras.

-While classical unitality ensures that multiplication interacts with the identity element in a strict way, hom-unitality relaxes this requirement by incorporating the twisting map, making it compatible with the hom-associative structure.
+While classical unitality ensures that multiplication interacts with the identity element in a strict manner, hom-unitality relaxes this requirement by incorporating the twisting map, making it compatible with the hom-associative structure.
 Hom-unities play an important role in the structural analysis and construction of hom-associative algebras.
-They often arise naturally in deformation processes, where classical identities are replaced by twisted analogues to maintain consistency with the underlying hom-structure.
-For example, in Ore-type extensions and hom-analogues of Weyl algebras \cite{BackRicSil:HAOreWeakUnit,BackRic:HAWeyl}, the existence of a hom-unity ensures that the extended algebra retains a generalized identity element compatible with the twisting map.
-Similarly, in classification results for hom-associative algebras \cite{MakZah:HAclassification}, hom-unities provide a useful criterion for distinguishing between strongly twisted and weakly twisted structures.
-Beyond theoretical interest, these constructions have applications in quantum deformations and non-commutative geometry, where hom-type identities model symmetries that are no longer strictly associative but remain coherent under twisting.
+They often arise naturally in deformation processes, where classical identities are replaced by twisted analogs to maintain consistency with the underlying hom-structure.
+For example, in Ore-type extensions and hom-analogs of Weyl algebras \cite{BackRicSil:HAOreWeakUnit,BackRic:HAWeyl}, the existence of a hom-unity ensures that the extended algebra retains a generalized identity element compatible with the twisting map.
+Similarly, in the classification results for hom-associative algebras \cite{MakZah:HAclassification}, hom-unities provide a useful criterion for distinguishing between strongly and weakly twisted structures.
+Beyond theoretical interest, these constructions have applications in quantum deformations and noncommutative geometry, where hom-type identities model symmetries that are no longer strictly associative but remain coherent under twisting.